-Much has changed since Toxic Substance Control Act (TSCA) went into effect over 40 years ago, and the 2016 Frank R. Lautenberg Chemical Safety for the 21st Century Act amendments to TSCA provide more certainty for consumers, states, and the chemical industry on how chemicals will be prioritized and evaluated for potential risk associated with its manufacture, consumer and industrial uses, and disposal.
-Under draft rules from the US Environmental Protection Agency (US EPA), new chemicals will receive a more extensive review and additional data are required to support the Agency’s affirmative safety evaluation.
+Much has changed since the Toxic Substance Control Act (TSCA) went into effect over 40 years ago, and the 2016 Frank R. Lautenberg Chemical Safety for the 21st Century Act amendments to TSCA provide more certainty for consumers, states, and the chemical industry on how chemicals will be prioritized and evaluated for potential risk associated with their manufacture, consumer and industrial use, and disposal.
+Under draft rules from the US EPA, new chemicals will receive a more extensive review and additional data are required to support the Agency’s affirmative safety evaluation.
 Another important change is that all chemicals active in commerce will be categorized by US EPA as either high priority or low priority for further risk evaluation.

 Gradient is actively participating in all aspects of the new TSCA implementation.
 Our regulatory knowledge and technical expertise positions us well to help stakeholders with new or existing chemical evaluations and to understand the implications of upcoming regulatory milestones.

-Gradient Teams with Humane Society of the US.
+Gradient teams with the Humane Society of the United States (HSUS).
 Read about our partnership.

 Comments on Draft Prioritization and Risk Characterization Rules for the Humane Society